syndit/com.synditcorp.ruleengine/README.md

 1. Easily allows for multiple tenant implementations:
     1. Separate documents for each client, division, department, etc.

+# Changes

+## Version 2.2.0

+There are two changes in version 2.2.0

+ 1. A new rule type was added to support multi-threaded processing.
+See Thread rules below for more information.
+ 1. Logging was changed to be easier to use.
+Now, a logger doesn't need to be injected into the Evaluator.

-# Version 2.1.0 Changes
+## Version 2.1.0

 There are two changes in version 2.1.0:

- 1. Support for empty _compositeRule_ fields to allow rules to be stubbed-out in preparation for future use.
-Empty _compositeRule_ fields evaluate to null in the Engine.
+ 1. Support for empty _compositeRule_ fields to allow rules to be stubbed-out in preparation for future use: Empty _compositeRule_ fields evaluate to null in the Engine.
  1. Support for multiple rule field values, except for passScore and failScore.
 Basically, the rule fields types were changed from String to ArrayList<String>.
 The rule field strings are intended be evaluated in whole, but if pattern matching is needed in an expression, then a target value will need to be referenced by index in the field's array.